ryandhasgit/Comedy/Headlines/Moved.md

 A wildlife expert’s guide to what’s good for your gander

 If I don't ask your Dog's age how will I know how to pet it right

+someone has cirucmscized the oscar meyer weinermobile

+i invented the fitted sheet and i’m sorry #candidate scientist wins noble prize for figuring out his to fold a fitted sheet #news